andreamussap/everypillreminder/docs/main_menu.md

 The *Account Info* option displays:

-- The name of the user logged in
+- The name of the user logged on the App
-- The account that the user is logged (Google, Facebook, or Guest)
+- The account that the user used to login (Google, Facebook, or Guest)
 - Information about your **EveryPill Reminder** account (Free or Premium)
-- A background image, which is the same image that you use on your Google or Facebook profile.
+- User's Google or Facebook image profile as a background

 ## Please rate this App

-By tapping this option you will be redirected to the **EveryPill Reminder** page on Google Play, where you can rate this App.
+By tapping this option you'll be redirected to the **EveryPill Reminder** page on Google Play, where you can rate this App

 We thank you for that! :)

 ## Our Apps

-This option redirects to the lists of our Apps on Google Play.
+This option redirects to the lists of our Apps on Google Play

 ## User guide

-This option will bring you to this User guide.
+This option will bring you to this User guide

 ## Privacy policy

-Displays the **EveryPill Reminder** privacy policy.
+Displays the **EveryPill Reminder** privacy policy

 ## Sign out

-When you type this option, a message is displayed: *"Do you want to sign out?"*
+When you type this option, a message is displayed: *'Do you want to sign out?'*

-Tap [CANCEL] to continue using the App, or tap [OK] to sign out from it.
+Tap *Cancel* to continue using the App, or *OK* to sign out from it

 ## Buy Premium

 The *Premium* version allows you to share information (medication's name, frequency, alarm, etc) with others.

 > The Premium version is associated to the logged user.
-If you have more than one Google account, and you want the Premium version for all of them, you need to log in with *each one of them*, and buy the Premium version for each one of them.
+If you have more than one Google account, and you want the Premium version for all of them, you need to log in with *each account*, and buy the Premium version for each one of them.